jeremygray/pyfilesec/docs/source/index.rst

 needing file management with compatible security goals could potentially benefit.

 From a security perspective, the goal is to better protect files in the local environment, and reduce the chances of their accidental disclosure.
-The goal is not to defends against all possible adversarial attacks.
+It is beyond pyFileSec's scope to try to defend against all possible adversarial attacks. pyFileSec is only concerned with file-oriented aspects of information security.

 **Example use-case:** A research team might wish to collect data on illegal drug-use (or other HIPAA-covered information).
 To keep the window of accidental